Biden to Kabul attackers: 'We will hunt you down and make you pay' – KION546

 “The situation on the ground is still evolving and I’m constantly being updated,” he said.

-He now faces a series of decisions on how to proceed as the nearly 20-year war in Afghanistan nears its bloody conclusion.
-He has vowed to evacuate any remaining American who wants to leave by Tuesday, but officials said the risk of further terrorist killings was exceedingly high.

-At the same time, Biden is facing pressure to retaliate for the suicide attacks, which also left scores of Afghan civilians dead.

-Central Command chief Gen. Frank McKenzie said during an afternoon briefing that in addition to the dozen Americans dead, 15 US service members were wounded in two separate suicide attacks near the airport and ensuing gunfights.
-He warned additional attacks from ISIS were still likely, including using vehicles or rockets.
+Central Command chief Gen. Frank McKenzie warned during an afternoon briefing that additional attacks from ISIS were still likely, including using vehicles or rockets.

 “We thought this would happen sooner or later,” McKenzie said.

-Note: This story has been updated with the death of a thirteenth US service member.